heavyai/pymapd/docs/source/index.rst

 pymapd
 ======

-The pymapd client interface provides a python DB API 2.0-compliant `MapD`_ interface.
+The pymapd client interface provides a python DB API 2.0-compliant `OmniSci`_ interface (formerly MapD).
 In addition, it provides methods to get results in the `Apache Arrow`_ -based GDF format for efficient data interchange.

 .. code-block:: python